ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_winui3/_index.md

 minutes_to_complete: 30

-who_is_this_for: This learning path is for developers who want to learn how to create cross-platform applications, and leverage performance improvements on Arm64.
+who_is_this_for: This learning path is for developers who want to learn how to create cross-platform applications and leverage performance improvements on Arm64.

 learning_objectives:
-    - Create and build WinUI application
+    - Create and build a WinUI application
     - Measure code execution performance on Arm64

 prerequisites:
     - A Windows on Arm computer such as [Windows Dev Kit 2023](https://learn.microsoft.com/en-us/windows/arm/dev-kit), Lenovo Thinkpad X13s running Windows 11 or a Windows on Arm[virtual machine](/learning-paths/cross-platform/woa_azure/).
-    - "Visual Studio 2022 with two workloads: .NET desktop development, and Universal Windows Platform development."
+    - "Visual Studio 2022 with two workloads: .NET desktop development and Universal Windows Platform development"

 author_primary: Dawid Borycki